fast-project/dummy-scheduler/README.md

     ./examples/runTest.bash
     ```

-    The run runTest.bash script send some dummy message to test how the scheduler parse incoming MQTT message.
+    The runTest.bash script send some dummy message to test how the scheduler parse incoming MQTT message.

 ## ToDo